 Physical Symptoms of Anxiety-Fueled Procrastination

 We all procrastinate at some point or another.
 However, individuals with procrastination habits born from anxiety may notice physical symptoms of anxiety when they sit down to get work done.
-Symptoms can widely vary from person to person, but there are a few key symptoms you can look out for.
+Symptoms can vary widely from person to person, but there are a few key symptoms you can look out for.
 When sitting down to work on a project, do you suddenly struggle with the urge to run to the fridge for a snack or open up a video game?
 Activities like these produce dopamine.
 As a result, they can help soothe our anxiety, but they do not help us complete the tasks at hand.
+The temporary relief these distractions provide can make them even more tempting, reinforcing a cycle of avoidance that becomes harder to break over time.

 Here are some more physical symptoms of anxiety to look out for: